MrAntTennasMarvellousMysteryBoard/TensMyNaTillIspam/README.md

 Taken out of school by parents and they never taught me anything after that.

+Will get my autism evaluated in December 2026, will update when finished

+Anger issues.
+as of September 2026 the previous 3 months have been a living hell.

 Dominican heritage.

 <img width="554" height="586" alt="Screenshot 2026-07-14 11 37 06 AM" src="https://github.com/user-attachments/assets/92d1e652-112d-45ec-87c3-372c56447368" />